England at the FIFA World Cup: Germany 2006

 England were drawn into Group 6 of European qualifying for the 2006 World Cup.
 The group featured other home nations in Wales, and Northern Ireland, as well as Poland (who had eliminated England the last time the World Cup took place in Germany), Azerbaijan and Austria.
 England won eight of the 10 games, and qualified as group winners, in front of Poland, despite drawing to Austria in Vienna, and losing to Northern Ireland in Belfast.

 In Germany, however, England were less convincing.
 England played in Group B, alongside Paraguay, Trinidad and Tobago, and Sweden.
 England started with a 1–0 win against Paraguay; which was won thanks to a third-minute own goal.
 The second game against first time qualifiers Trinidad and Tobago saw England have to wait until the 83rd minute to take the lead, when Peter Crouch opened the scoring with a goal many felt was illegal, and the second goal of the game coming in added time from Steven Gerrard.
 The last group game saw England play against Sweden, where an eventual 2–2 draw saw them qualify for the next round as group winners, thereby avoiding playing hosts Germany.

 In the last 16 stage, a free kick from David Beckham gave England a 1–0 win against Ecuador and reach the quarter-finals, where they faced Portugal.
-The game finished goalless, and England once again were knocked out on penalties and Portuguese goalkeeper Ricardo became the first goalkeeper to save three penalties in a penalty shoot-out.
+The game finished goalless after Wayne Rooney was sent off, and England once again were knocked out on penalties and Portuguese goalkeeper Ricardo became the first goalkeeper to save three penalties in a penalty shoot-out.
 Ricardo saved from Frank Lampard, Steven Gerrard and Jamie Carragher; the only England player to convert his penalty was Owen Hargreaves.
 Portugal won the shoot-out 3–1, despite misses from Petit and Hugo Viana.
 This game was also Eriksson's final match as England manager.